eceo-epfl/RS-OVSS/README.md

 ```
 python main.py --cfg <config_name>

-# Train Segforme baseline model :
+# Train Segformer baseline model :
 python main.py --cfg segformer-base

 # Train DeepLabv3+ baseline model :
 python main.py --cfg dlv-base

-# Train TACOSS with the segformer visual backbone and the SentenceBERT text encoder :
+# Train TACOSS with the SegFormer visual backbone and the SentenceBERT text encoder :
 python main.py --cfg segformer-bcos-sbert-des-eda

 # Train TACOSS with the DeepLabv3+ backbone and CLIP text encoder :
 python main.py --cfg dlv-bcos-clip-name
 ```

-Experiments with the CLIPSeg model requires a specific dataset class for its training and inference, since CLIPSeg is trained as a binary segmentation task with a binary cross entropy loss.
+Experiments with the CLIPSeg model require a specific dataset class for its training and inference since CLIPSeg is trained as a binary segmentation task with a binary cross-entropy loss.
 To train and evaluate CLIPSeg, use the `CLIPSeg` folder and the `CLIPSegFinetune.py` script.

 <h2>Results</h2>